Choosing A Trainer

 There are many sources for information about trainers but how do you dissect this information to make an informed choice about the best trainer for you and your pet?

-First -- ask questions ~
+Once you have narrowed down some choices -- ask questions ~

 Where did the trainer obtain their knowledge of animal behavior, training and behavior modification (if they offer this type of service).
 There is no one source that is better than another.
 There are many excellent trainers who have independently studied animal learning and behavior and are able to effectively apply the knowledge and skills.